 All proceeds of this annual fundraising event goes to EPIC Behavioral Healthcare to support substance abuse prevention, intervention, outpatient treatment and aftercare services.

 The Taste of St. Augustine Festival featured local tastes from over 25 restaurants and vendors with live music and other activities.
 Entrance was $5, and food range from 2-5 tickets (1 ticket is $1).
+It’s like having the best of St. Augustine food scene in one spot!

 My two favourite dishes were the gator & shrimp creole from Raintree Restaurant and blackened shrimp & grits from South Beach Grill.